 - A. Application Materials: This approval is based upon the application, site plan, specifications, and supporting documentation submitted by the applicant.
-Any substantial change in this approved use will require review through a new land use application. - B. Additional Permit Requirements: The applicant shall obtain necessary permits from the City of La Pine, Deschutes County Building Department, Deschutes County Onsite Wastewater Department, and any other necessary State or Federal permits. - C. Confirmation of Conditions: The applicant shall be responsible for confirming in detail how each specific condition of approval has been met if requested by City staff. - D. Driveways shall access lower classification roadway (Antler Lane). - E. Duties of Developer: Unless the applicant pays a fee in lieu, it shall be the responsibility of the developer to construct all streets, curbs, sidewalks, sanitary sewers, storm sewers, water mains, electric, telephone and cable television lines necessary to serve the use or development in accordance with the specifications of the city and/or the serving entity. - F. Sewer and Water Plan Approval: Development permits for sewer and water improvements shall not be issued until the Public Works Director has approved all sanitary sewer and water plans in conformance with city standards. - G. Stormwater: Prior to the issuance of building permits, the City must review and approve the drainage facilities on site for compliance with SPDC Section 15.90.040. - H. Underground Utilities: All new electrical, telephone or other utility lines shall be underground unless otherwise approved by the city. - Utility Installation: The developer shall make necessary arrangements with the serving utility companies for the installation of all proposed or required utilities, which may include electrical power, natural gas, telephone, cable television and the like. - J. Grading, Cutting, and Filling: Grading, cutting and filling of building lots or sites shall conform to LPDC Section 15.92.010(F). - K. Plan Review and Approval: Improvement work shall not be commenced until development plans therefore have been reviewed and approved by the city or a designated representative thereof.
+Any substantial change in this approved use will require review through a new land use application. - B. Additional Permit Requirements: The applicant shall obtain necessary permits from the City of La Pine, Deschutes County Building Department, Deschutes County Onsite Wastewater Department, and any other necessary State or Federal permits. - C. Confirmation of Conditions: The applicant shall be responsible for confirming in detail how each specific condition of approval has been met if requested by City staff. - D. Sewer Lateral Use: Prior to occupancy, the developer shall not make use of the sewer lateral until the City has completed the Industrial Park Lift Station Improvement Project. - E. Duties of Developer: Unless the applicant pays a fee in lieu, it shall be the responsibility of the developer to construct all streets, curbs, sidewalks, sanitary sewers, storm sewers, water mains, electric, telephone and cable television lines necessary to serve the use or development in accordance with the specifications of the city and/or the serving entity. - F. Sewer and Water Plan Approval: Development permits for sewer and water improvements shall not be issued until the Public Works Director has approved all sanitary sewer and water plans in conformance with city standards. - G. Stormwater: Prior to the issuance of building permits, the City must review and approve the drainage facilities on site for compliance with SPDC Section 15.90.040. - H. Underground Utilities: All new electrical, telephone or other utility lines shall be underground unless otherwise approved by the city. - I. Utility Installation: The developer shall make necessary arrangements with the serving utility companies for the installation of all proposed or required utilities, which may include electrical power, natural gas, telephone, cable television and the like. - J. Grading, Cutting, and Filling: Grading, cutting and filling of building lots or sites shall conform to LPDC Section 15.92.010(F). - K. Plan Review and Approval: Improvement work shall not be commenced until development plans therefore have been reviewed and approved by the city or a designated representative thereof.
 The review and approval shall be at the expense of the developer.